abhiramadamas/PPB_Task-7_SchedullingNotificationApp/README.md

 # Scheduling and Notification App

-A mobile app for Schedulling and managing notification using Flutter.
+A mobile app for Scheduling and managing notifications using Flutter.
 This project is designed to fulfill a task requirement for Mobile Application Programming Class

 - Name: Muhammad Damas Abhirama
 - NRP: 5025201271